Watch our bicycling orientation video to help plan your bicycling expedition in Yellowstone.

 Biker / Hiker Campsites

 Bicyclists camping without a vehicle can use designated hiker/biker sites for $5.00 per individual per night.
 All other vehicle campsites range from $12 to $35 per night depending on the campground.
 Opening and closing dates vary considerably for each campground.
-Check the Opening & Closing Dates for Facilities page or Camping Page to make sure that a campground is open if you are planning a spring or fall visit to Yellowstone.
+Check the camping page to make sure that a campground is open if you are planning a spring or fall visit to Yellowstone.

 West Entrance Area